tos-network/openfox/README.md

-# OpenFox
+# 🦊OpenFox

 <img src="LOGO.png" alt="OpenFox logo" width="296" />

 **While you sleep, Fox keeps working and brings the coins back.**

-OpenFox is not a one-shot chat assistant.
-It is a continuously running AI agent runtime built to keep working in the background:
+OpenFox is a continuously running AI agent runtime built to keep working in the background:

 - watching for opportunities
 - calling tools